DFE-Digital/find-information-about-academies-and-trusts/docs/feature-flags.md

 - `TestFlag` (Default: false): Flag added to test the functionality of feature flags.
 Adds a line to the layout that shows flags are working when set to true.
 - `EditContactsUI` (Default: false): Flag added to control who can see the edit contacts UI on the Trust contacts page while that is still in development.
+- `UpdatedFooterHelpLink` (Default: false): Flag added to control when we release the updated help link in the footer.

 ## Implementation